yangzihe/GroupMe-Multi-add/README.md

 ## Installation

-In your terminal, run `git clone https://github.com/yangzihe/GroupMe-Multi-add.git` in the directory you would like to keep this script in.
+* In your terminal, run `git clone https://github.com/yangzihe/GroupMe-Multi-add.git` in the directory you would like to keep this script in.

+* Install the Python Requests Library from [here](http://docs.python-requests.org/en/master/user/install/#install).

 ## Usage